ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Druid/Circle of Spores.md

 ### Fungal Body (Level 14)

-At 14th level, the fungal spores in your body alter you: you can't be [blinded](/3-Content/Rules/conditions.md#Blinded), [deafened](/3-Content/Rules/conditions.md#Deafened), [frightened](/3-Content/Rules/conditions.md#Frightened), or [poisoned](/3-Content/Rules/conditions.md#Poisoned), and any critical hit against you counts as a normal hit instead, unless you're [incapacitated](/3-Content/Rules/conditions.md#Incapacitated).
+At 14th level, the fungal spores in your body alter you: you can't be [blinded](/3-Content/Rules/conditions.md#Blinded), [deafened](/3-Content/Rules/conditions.md#Deafened), [frightened](/3-Content/Rules/conditions.md#Frightened), or [poisoned](/3-Content/Rules/conditions.md#Poisoned), and any critical hit against you counts as a normal hit instead, unl